thiefjim/106NTUT_ApplicationSoftwareDesign_Lab/readme.md

-This is an Android practice
+This is an Android practice for NTUT ApplicationSoftwareDesign Lab Assistant